WordPress/performance/plugins/web-worker-offloading/readme.txt

 == Description ==

 This plugin offloads JavaScript execution to a Web Worker, improving performance by freeing up the main thread.
-This should translate into improved [Interaction to Next Paint](https://web.dev/articles/inp) (INP) scores. _This functionality is considered experimental._
+This should translate into improved [Interaction to Next Paint](https://web.dev/articles/inp) (INP) scores.

+⚠ _This functionality is experimental._ ⚠

 In order to opt in a script to be loaded in a worker, simply add `worker` script data to a registered script.
 For example, if you have a script registered with the handle of `foo`, opt-in to offload it to a web worker by doing: